Morgyn Neill joins League One side Cove Rangers on two-year deal

-Cove Rangers have completed the signing of defender Morgyn Neill on a three-year deal.
+Cove Rangers have completed the signing of defender Morgyn Neill on a two-year deal.

 The centre-back worked with Cove assistant boss Gordon Young during his days in the youth system at Motherwell and will be reunited with his former coach at the Balmoral Stadium.